Updated April 13, 2021

 Are you looking for a puppy in Adelaide?
-Then no doubt you’ve already seen how hard it is to get one.
-There’s a massive demand for new puppies, and seemingly a reduced supply since SA’s dog breeding regulations came into effect.
+Then no doubt you have already seen how hard it is to get one.
+There’s a massive demand for new puppies, and seemingly a reduced supply since the new dog breeding regulations came into effect.

 Traditional sources like breeders and shelters have long waiting lists.
 The only quick and easy way to get a puppy is from a pet shop.
 If you’ve thought about it I perfectly understand.
 But before you make the commitment, there are a few things to consider.